What Are Common Side Effects of CPAP Therapy?

 Wearing the mask can take some getting used to.
 Pushing it off at night might seem like a natural inclination, but if all aspects of wearing the mask are managed, then the negative side effects will be considerably lessened.

 The mask should be comfortable, but if it doesn’t fit, it might be uncomfortable.
 Things that don’t fit properly usually are and don’t work properly either.
-Masks that fit properly shouldn’t move around while you sleep and will work better.
+Masks that fit properly will not move around while you sleep and will work better.

 The mask could save your life if sleep apnea is a problem for you so keep wearing it and you will get used to it.